tony1c/tony1c/README.md

 ## Antonio Mario Cavuto - Frontend Web Developer
-Hello 👋🏼, I'm Antonio Mario Cavuto, a passionate solo frontend web developer based in 📍 Pescara, Italy.
+Hello 👋🏼, I'm Antonio, a passionate solo frontend web developer based in 📍 Pescara, Italy.
 I enjoy working on various projects and am currently diving into the world of React to enhance my skills.

 ---